MUN-COMP3100/project-saju15team/README.md

 and then use Mocha test (*main_test.mjs) to test for invalid input and getting schedule successfully.
 To test the individual feature,start the server and open the terminal at the *SeverFeatures* folder.
 Uncomment line #43-44 and run command *node courseSchedule.mjs*.
 ##### Important: comment the lines again, if mocha test is done after the individual test.

-###### Feature #6: Detail page
+###### Feature #6: Detail page(Button)
-1. Description -
+1. Description - This feature allows students to view detailed information about a particular professor.
-2. Implementation Strategy -
+2. Implementation Strategy - The professor information is stored in a database and retrieved to display on the detail page.
+The detail page displays information such as the professor's name, email, office , and department.
-3. Dependencies -
+3. Dependencies - *Professor* class
-4. State of the Implementation -
+4. State of the Implementation - Complete
-5. How to test -
+5. How to test - use Mocha test (*main_test.mjs) to test for invalid input and getting info successfully.
+To test the individual feature,start the server and open the terminal at the *SeverFeatures* folder.
+Uncomment line #38-39 and run command *node profDetail.mjs*.
+##### Important: comment the lines again, if mocha test is done after the individual test.